- Now Novel Process

 Help, I can’t access my account!

-If for any reason you can’t get into your account, please run through this checklist to make sure it isn’t any of these common reasons:
+If for any reason you can’t access your account, please run through this checklist to make sure it isn’t any of these common reasons:

 - Logging in with the wrong details.
 If you signed up via Facebook, you will need to click the Facebook button to sign in.
 Only users who signed up using their email address and a password use these details.

-- Trying to sign in using the wrong email address.
+- Using the wrong email address.
 Make sure the email address you are entering to log in is the one you signed up with.
 To find the address you used to sign up, search each of your email inboxes for a welcome email with the subject line ‘Confirm your account to get started.’
 The account that received this email is the one you used.

 - Forgetting your password.
 If you’ve forgotten your account password, you can send yourself the password reset email here.
-If you can’t remember which email address you used to sign up, please do step 2.
+If you can’t remember which email address you used to sign up, please do step 2 or get in touch via our help mail.

-If the above process fails to get you into your account, it’s possible you manually deleted your account via the profile section or we deleted your account in accordance with our use terms and policies, or (a smaller possibility) in error.
+If the above processes fail to get you into your account, it’s possible you manually deleted your account via the profile section or we deleted your account in accordance with our use terms and policies.
+A smaller possibility is it’s a temporary website glitch/error.
 Please contact help at now novel dot com for assistance if you still can’t sign in.

 What emails are you sending me?